IPv6-mPvD/mpvd-ietf-drafts/draft-ietf-intarea-provisioning-domains.md

     - Prefix Information Option: length = 4, prefix = 2001:db8:f00d::/64
     - Recursive DNS Server Option: length = 3, addresses = \[2001:db8:f00d::53\]

-In the above example, non-PvD-aware hosts will only use the first RA sent by their default router and using the 2001:db8:cafe::/64 prefix.
+In the above example, non-PvD-aware hosts will only use the first listed RA sent by their default router and using the 2001:db8:cafe::/64 prefix.
 PvD-aware hosts will autonomously configure addresses from both PIOs, but will only use the source address in 2001:db8:f00d::/64 to